telegram bot

 token = 'token here'

-Then to build and deploy you need to have the Bluemix command line tool and the containers command line plugin that we (hopefully) previously installed and run the following commands for an image/bot named Testbot on a your personal registry called your-registry:
+Then to build and deploy, you need to have the Bluemix command line tool and the containers command line plugin that we (hopefully) previously installed.
+Run the following commands for an image/bot named Testbot on your personal registry called your-registry:

 cf ic run --name testbot registry.ng.bluemix.net/your-registry/Testbot:latest

-The last command, which uses cf ic is how you will interact with the containers and for instance to stop this bot would require you to run “cf ic stop -t 1 testbot”.
+The last command uses cf ic, which is how you will interact with the containers.
+For instance, stopping this bot would require you to run cf ic stop -t 1 testbot.
 The bot is now running and available to anyone.
-An example of how it will look via inline and using standard command:
+Here is an example of how it looks when used inline and with a standard command:

-With this basic outline you can easily add other functionality and using @BotFather you can also add an image, help text, etc. This could also easily be done on a multitude of other platforms besides IBM’s Bluemix.
+With this basic outline, you can easily add other functionality.
+Using @BotFather, you can also add an image, help text, etc. This could also easily be done on a multitude of other platforms besides IBM’s Bluemix.